crowbarz/aiopioneer/README.md

 - Auto-detects Zones 1, 2, 3 and HDZone
 - Ignore specific zones, for AVRs that report phantom zones
 - Automatically polls AVR for source names - no longer need to manually code them in your config any more if your AVR supports their retrieval.
 Can also set source names manually
-- Queries device information from the AVR: MAC address, software version, model
+- Queries device information from the AVR where supported: MAC address, software version, model
 - Ability to set internal parameters to change the API functionality, eg. maximum volume, volume step change delta
 - Defaults for internal parameters set via custom profiles based on AVR model
 - Includes workaround for AVRs with an initial volume set on the Main Zone (eg. VSX-930)